Schedule a classroom presentation about our services for your class/group.

 book Exploring My Identity(ies) (2020).

-* The mental health counseling team is under the co-leadership of the full-time mental health counselors, Abigail (Abby) Burd, Licensed Clinical Social Worker, LCSW 26867, and Ghada Osman, Ph.D., Licensed Marriage and Family Therapist, LMFT 83472.
-They are in charge of program oversight and provide clinical supervision to the registered associates and graduate students, with limited availability for direct practice with students.
+* The mental health counseling team is under the leadership of our full-time mental health counselor, Dr. Ghada Osman, Ph.D., Licensed Marriage and Family Therapist, LMFT 83472.
+She is in charge of program oversight with limited availability for direct practice with students.

 Full-Time Faculty / Licensed Mental Health Counselor